sargas/2015-06-16-utoledo/reference.md

     Helping users [resolve](#resolve) conflicts
     is one of version control's major tasks.

+fork
+:   A copy of a project made to continue development separately.
+Notable forks include Emacs/XEmacs,
+    GCC/ecgs, ffmpeg/libav, and Firefox/Mozilla.
+Forks are very easy to create and merge in Git, contributing to their wide usage in many workflows.

 HTTP
 :   The Hypertext Transfer [Protocol](#protocol) used for sharing web pages and other data
     on the World Wide Web.